bugg-tea/fashion_retrieval_system/README.md

 ## The dataset

-I used a ~800 image sample streamed from `detection-datasets/fashionpedia` on Hugging Face (`scripts/download_dataset.py`, no need to pull the full 3.5GB set).
+I used a 4000 image sample streamed from https://github.com/cvdfoundation/fashionpedia?tab=readme-ov-file#images.
 One thing worth flagging honestly: Fashionpedia is mostly studio/runway shots, and the assignment specifically wants environment diversity — office, street, park, home.
 So I supplemented it with a couple hundred general lifestyle photos so the "where" part of the query actually